The Trump White House provided reporters with a gusher of leaks. With Biden, everything’s changed.

 That is not to say that fights and debates aren’t happening within the White House, he added.
 “It may just take us a little longer to learn more about them.”

-Another White House reporter called Biden’s White House “effectively a leak-proof operation.”
+Another White House reporter called Biden’s White House “effectively a leakproof operation.”

-Unlike Trump, who came into office with few long-serving aides, Biden is surrounded by a close circle of people who have worked with him, and with each other, for years.
-Senior White House advisor Anita Dunn is a holdover from the Obama administration.
+Unlike Trump, who came into office with few long-serving aides, Biden is surrounded by a close circle of people who have worked with him, and with one another, for years.
+Senior White House adviser Anita Dunn is a holdover from the administration of Barack Obama.
 Chief of staff Ron Klain was one of Biden’s chiefs of staff during his vice presidency, as was current senior counselor Steve Ricchetti.
-Another senior advisor, Mike Donilon, has worked with Biden since 1981.
+Another senior adviser, Mike Donilon, has worked with Biden since 1981.

-The senior staff’s experience and evident familiarity with each other has created a different operating environment, White House reporters say, with fewer apparent power struggles.
-At lease none that have leaked.
+The senior staff’s experience and evident familiarity with one another has created a different operating environment, White House reporters say, with fewer apparent power struggles.
+At lease none that have been leaked.

 “There’s no real competing for his attention” among aides, said a veteran White House correspondent.
 “I think he listens to new people, but at the end of the day, he’s around the same familiar faces.
 So, [there’s] less jockeying.”
-(The reporter requested anonymity because her employer, much like the White House, doesn’t permit unauthorized comments to reporters).
+(The reporter spoke on the condition of anonymity because her employer, much like the White House, doesn’t permit unauthorized comments to reporters.)

 The Biden camp’s close-to-the vest strategy in the White House is a continuation of its approach during the late stages of his campaign, during which Biden didn’t appear in public for weeks at a time.
 The message discipline seems part of a conscious strategy to maintain a lower profile and project an image of calm as Biden and his team grapple with the pandemic and its economic fallout.
-The low-visibility approach was evident in Biden’s decision to wait longer than any other news president of the past century to give his first press conference.
+The low-visibility approach was evident in Biden’s decision to wait longer than any other news president of the past century to give his first news conference.

-Then again, any administration would seem leak-proof compared to the Trump White House.
+Then again, any administration would seem leakproof compared with the Trump White House.
 Trump himself was the source of some of his own leaks as president, reporters say — a habit he picked up many years earlier as a New York real estate developer dropping self-serving tips to reporters under the pseudonym John Barron.

 The leaking got so bad — or good, at least from a press perspective — that it spawned its own cottage industry.
 Author Michael Wolff’s “Fire and Fury,” an early best-selling tell-all about Trumpian chaos and dysfunction, was effectively a book-length leak.
-It contributed to the downfall of Wolff’s primary source, White House adviser Steve Bannon.
+It contributed to the downfall of Wolff’s primary source, White House adviser Stephen K. Bannon.

-This was later followed by a “senior White House official,” writing under the name Anonymous, who turned his leaks into a sensational New York Times op-ed in 2018 and then a best-selling book (Miles Taylor, a former Department of Homeland Security chief of staff, later came forward as the writer).
+This was followed by a “senior White House official,” writing under the name Anonymous, who turned his leaks into a sensational New York Times op-ed in 2018 and then a best-selling book (Miles Taylor, a former Department of Homeland Security chief of staff, later came forward as the writer).

 “In my time covering presidents, each president is more buttoned up” until Trump arrived, said Carol Leonnig, a Washington Post reporter who co-authored another best-selling Trump book, “A Very Stable Genius.”
 “I thought George W. Bush had great message control until Obama came into office.
 But Trump was unusual.”